 But it’s impossible to maintain focus when you’re checking your mail every few minutes.

 For many people, email is the number one distraction preventing them from concentrating on a job that needs to get done.
-It’s nearly impossible to maintain a clear, productive train of thought when you have an internal urge to put everything on hold every few minutes, just to check your email.
+It’s nearly impossible to maintain a clear, productive train of thought when you put everything on hold every few minutes just to check your email.